eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 Move the `_data` directory in the **old** volume to the new database location: `sudo mv /var/lib/docker/volumes/OLDVOLUME/_data -t /var/lib/docker/volumes/NEWVOLUME`.
 For Geth this might be `sudo mv /var/lib/docker/volumes/eth-docker_geth-eth1-data/_data -t /var/lib/docker/volumes/eth-staker_geth-eth1-data`

-Start the new stack again: `./ethd start`, then observe that your execution client is running well and is synced to head: `./ethd logs -f execution`.
+Start the new stack again: `./ethd up`, then observe that your execution client is running well and is synced to head: `./ethd logs -f execution`.

-Finally, remove the old volume: `sudo docker volume rm OLDVOLUME`, e.g. for Geth `sudo docker volume rm eth-docker_geth-eth1-data`.
+Finally, remove the old volume: `docker volume rm OLDVOLUME`, e.g. for Geth `docker volume rm eth-docker_geth-eth1-data`.

-### 3. Move your validators
+### 2. Move your validators

 **Exercise extreme caution.
 Running your validators in two locations at once would lead to slashing**

 Follow the [moving a validator](../Support/Moving.md) instructions.
 You'll be inside the old directory, e.g. `~/eth-docker`, for the first part where you delete the keys and make sure they are gone, and inside the new directory, e.g. `~/eth-staker`, for the second part where you import the keys again.

-### 4. Shut down the old client and remove its storage
+### 3. Shut down the old client and remove its storage

-Inside the directory for the old client, e.g. `cd ~/eth-docker`, stop the client: `sudo ./ethd stop`.
-Then find its volumes via `sudo docker volume ls`, they will all start with the name of the directory.
-And `sudo docker volume rm VOLUMENAME` those.
+Inside the directory for the old client, e.g. `cd ~/eth-docker`, stop the client: `./ethd stop`.
+Then find its volumes via `docker volume ls`, they will all start with the name of the directory.
+And `docker volume rm VOLUMENAME` those.

 Finally, you can remove the directory itself: For example, if it was `~/eth-docker`, `cd ~ && rm -rf eth-docker`.

-### 5. Change startup service and auto-prune crontab
+### 4. Change auto-prune crontab

-These are optional components that you may not be using.
+These is an optional component that you may not be using.

-- If you are using the belt-and-suspenders approach to auto-start with a systemd service that starts eth-docker: `sudo nano /etc/systemd/system/eth.service` and change the `WorkingDirectory` line.
-E.g. with user `ubuntu` and old directory `eth-docker` and new directory `eth-staker`, you'd change it from `WorkingDirectory=/home/ubuntu/eth-docker` to `WorkingDirectory=/home/ubuntu/eth-staking`.
-Finally, tell systemd you made the change: `sudo systemctl daemon-reload`.

-- If you are using the `auto-prune.sh` script in crontab, change where crontab looks for it: `crontab -e` and adjust the path to the new directory.
+If you are using the `auto-prune.sh` script in crontab, change where crontab looks for it: `crontab -e` and adjust the path to the new directory.

 ## Switching clients from systemd to eth-docker

 If you are using systemd with guides from Somer Esat, Coincashew or Metanull, and want to give eth-docker's automation a whirl, these instructions will show you how to make the switch.

-### 1. Create free Infura projects

-If you do not already have an Eth2 project with Infura: Create an account with [Infura](https://infura.io/), and log in.
-From the Dashboard, choose "Eth2" and "Create New Project".
-Give it a name.
-This will be your remote consensus client ("beacon") for consensus checkpoint sync.

-### 2. Create a new eth-docker client stack
+### 1. Create a new eth-docker client stack

-Install prerequisites: `sudo snap remove --purge docker` just in case a snap docker is installed, then `sudo apt update && sudo apt install -y git docker-compose`.

-Optionally, make your user part of the docker group: `sudo usermod -aG docker MYUSER && newgrp docker`.

 Clone eth-docker, for example into `~/eth-docker`: `cd ~ && git clone https://github.com/eth2-educators/eth-docker.git && cd eth-docker` .

+Install prerequisites: `./ethd install`

 Configure the client stack.
 Make sure to choose an Infura failover for your execution client, and any of the four minority consensus clients.
 "Rapid sync" can let the consensus layer client sync in minutes. `./ethd config`, followed by `./ethd start`.